skybert/smokeget/README.md

 like [monit](https://mmonit.com/monit/), but that too needed configuration files to be crafted.
 All I wanted was something *simple* that I could install and run.
-Hence, the idea of `smokeget` was born: zero conf, simple web site monitoring with a both ASCII output and nice SVG graphics to present in meetings.
+Hence, the idea of `smokeget` was born:
+A tool that required zero configuration, that performed simple web site monitoring with a both ASCII output and nice SVG graphics to present in meetings.